git-moss/DrivenByMoss-Documentation/Electra-One/Electra-One.md

 # Electra One

-Support script for the Electra One Mk I as well as the Mk II controller.
+Support for the Electra One Mk I as well as the Mk II controller.

 ## Configuration